dagz55/az-snap-snd/README.md

 - **Age Criteria**: Modify the `age_limit` variable in the script to change the age threshold for snapshot deletion.
 - **Environment Detection**: Adjust the `is_non_prod()` and `is_prod()` functions to match your organization's naming conventions for subscriptions.
+- **Exclusion Patterns**: Edit the 'exclude_snd.txt' file to specify patterns for snapshots that should be excluded from the search and deletion process.

 ## 📄 Logging